mcpuishor/linode-laravel/README.md

 ## Usage

-There are two ways to get the LinodeClient instance:
+There are three ways to get the LinodeClient instance:

 ```php
 // Method 1: Using the static make() method